uutzinger/logger/README.md

 ```
 or any of the following `LOG_LEVEL_INFO`, `LOG_LEVEL_WARN`, `LOG_LEVEL_ERROR`, `LOG_LEVEL_NONE`

-and in then you can log with the `LOG` functions that act similar to `Serial.print();`
+and then you can log with the `LOG` functions.` If currentLogLevel is INFO, WARNING and ERROR will be printed also.
+If its is level NONE, no logging will occur.
+LOG and LOGln work similar to simply print data but you can use the formate string `LOGln("Data: %ld\n\r", data);`

 In your program if you set
 ```
 #def DEBUG
 ```
 LOGD will be compiled into the program and if its not set it will be omitted.
+This will reduce the overhead once only INFO, WARNING or ERROR level is wanted.

 # Installation
 url=https://github.com/uutzinger/logger